danielschwartz4/CS279/HW1/README.md

 How to use:

 1. Clone github repo
+2. Run "npm i" to install node modules
-2. Add your own mongodb url to a .env file as "export DB_CONNECT=MY_KEY"
+3. Add your own mongodb url to a .env file as "export DB_CONNECT=MY_KEY"
-3. Source the .env file
+4. Source the .env file
-4. run "npm start"
+5. run "npm start
-5. open localhost:3000
+7. open localhost:3000

 Reflection: What are the significant software concepts that this combination of technologies has that plain HTML, CSS, and JS does not?
 Or that they handle significantly differently?